Evan Finnegan

-Evan Christopher Finnegan (born 5 August 1995) is an Irish footballer who plays as an attacking full−back.
-He has also represented the Republic of Ireland at various youth levels.
+Evan Christopher Finnegan (born 5 August 1995) is an Irish former footballer who played as an attacking full−back.
+He has also represented the Ireland at various youth levels.

 Playing career

 Youth

 Mainly playing as a full back, Finnegan played for both Cherry Orchard and Home Farm in his native Dublin.
 He was on the FAI's Emerging Talent Programme and has represented his country at various youth levels.

 After trials with Manchester City, Blackburn and Portsmouth he joined Doncaster Centre of Excellence in June 2011.

 Doncaster Rovers

-Finnegan was part of the Youth Alliance Cup winning Rovers team in 2012 who won 4-0 over Exeter City at Exeter.
-He made his full debut in a 1-1 draw with Crewe Alexandra.
+Finnegan was part of the Youth Alliance Cup winning Rovers team in 2012 who won 4–0 over Exeter City at Exeter.
+He made his full debut in a 1–1 draw with Crewe Alexandra.

 Cabinteely FC

 Finnegan signed for newest LOI Side Cabinteely FC in February 2015.

 College

-Played collegiately for Monroe College in New York City from 2015–2016 and Keiser University in West Palm Beach, Florida from 2017–2019.
+Played collegiately for Monroe College in New York City from 2015 to 2016 and Keiser University in West Palm Beach, Florida from 2017 to 2019.
 While at Keiser, Finnegan was a two-time All-Conference selection and NAIA Honorable Mention All-American as a Senior.